-Let's go GREEN for 2018 Allen Eagles and reduce our carbon footprint on planet Earth!
+Let's go GREEN Allen Eagles and reduce our carbon footprint on planet Earth!
 We will be doing several of the activities (please look to the right for a list of the many activities we have come up with so far) required on the application and more (click Application for Green school initiative button).
 Our goal is to work hard educating our staff, students and families in ways to reduce, reuse, and recycle throughout the year both at school and at home.
 We will need parent volunteers throughout the year to help us coordinate and lead some of these activities.
 Please fill out the get involved volunteer form and someone will be in touch with you soon.
 Click on the Michigan Green Schools Website button above for more information about what other school have done in the past and get some ideas for what we can accomplish at Allen.

 We need: 10 points to become a Green School